agentasteriski/fish-accessories/README.md

 # fish-accessories
-tools for use with fish-diffusion
+tools for use with fish-diffusion. place in fish-diffusion-main and write significantly less command line!

 ## tool list